ActuallyJacob/TheReaper-2019/README.md

 6. ?hug - hug someone!
 7. ?roast - roast someone
 8. ?event - create a custom community event (still in development)
+9. ?{meme-command} - lots of meme commands to use

 *Streaming*
 1. ?addMixer